robinmoisson/staticrypt/README.md

       -e, --embed                   Whether or not to embed crypto-js in the page (or use an external CDN).
                                                            [boolean] [default: true]
-      -f, --file-template           Path to custom HTML template with passphrase prompt.
+      -f, --file-template           Path to custom HTML template with password prompt.
-                                   [string] [default: "/lib/password_template.html"]
+                   [string] [default: "/code/staticrypt/lib/password_template.html"]
       -i, --instructions            Special instructions to display to the user.
                                                               [string] [default: ""]
-          --label-error             Error message to display on entering wrong passphrase.  [string] [default: "Bad password!"]
+          --label-error             Error message to display on entering wrong password.    [string] [default: "Bad password!"]
           --noremember              Set this flag to remove the "Remember me" checkbox.             [boolean] [default: false]
       -o, --output                  File name/path for the generated encrypted file.
                                                             [string] [default: null]
-          --passphrase-placeholder  Placeholder to use for the passphrase input.
+          --passphrase-placeholder  Placeholder to use for the password input.
                                                       [string] [default: "Password"]
-      -r, --remember                Expiration in days of the "Remember me" checkbox that will save the (salted + hashed) passphrase in localStorage when entered by the user.
+      -r, --remember                Expiration in days of the "Remember me" checkbox that will save the (salted + hashed) password in localStorage when entered by the user.
+Default:
-                                    Default: "0", no expiration.
-                                                               [number] [default: 0]
+                                    "0", no expiration.        [number] [default: 0]
           --remember-label          Label to use for the "Remember me" checkbox.
                                                    [string] [default: "Remember me"]
       -s, --salt                    Set the salt manually.
 It should be set if you